Caoimhinv/-pands-problem-sheet/README.md

 This repository contains my solutions to the Weekly Problem Tasks for the Programming & Scripting module given by Andrew Beatty.

 - The programs can all be downloaded from this repositry (https://github.com/Caoimhinv/-pands-problem-sheet)
-- They were written in python (version 3.8.3) in Virtual Studio Code (VSC)
+- They were written in python (version 3.8.3) in Virtual Studio Code (VSCode)
-- I run them from Terminal (Mac), but any similar command line interface, iPython, VSC or other standard IDE will suffice - assuming python 3 is installed along with the necessary libraries*
+- I run them from Terminal (Mac), but any similar command line interface, iPython, VSCode or standard IDE will suffice - assuming python 3 is installed along with the necessary libraries*
 - To run each program simply type in **python** followed by the filename**

 *`*` The libraries required for each task are specified at the beginning of each script.
 They were all included with my Anaconda package, but can be easily installed with PIP if necessary*